History of Poles in the United States

 Immigrants in all three waves were attracted by the high wages and ample job opportunities for unskilled manual labor in the United States, and were driven to jobs in American mining, meatpacking, construction, steelwork, and heavy industry—in many cases dominating these fields until the mid-20th century.
 Over 90% of Poles arrived and settled in communities with other Polish immigrants.
 These communities are called Polonia and the largest such community historically was in Chicago, Illinois.
 A key feature of Polish life in the Old World had been religion, and in the United States, Catholicism often became an integral part of Polish identity.
 In the United States, Polish immigrants created communities centered on Catholic religious services, and built hundreds of churches and parish schools in the 20th century.

 The Polish today are well assimilated into American society.
 Average incomes have increased from well below average to above average today, and Poles continue to expand into white-collar professional and managerial roles.
 Poles are still well represented in blue collar construction and industrial trades, and many live in or near urban cities.
-They are well dispersed throughout the United States, intermarry at high levels, and have a very low rate of language fluency (less than 5% can speak Polish).
+They are well dispersed throughout the United States, intermarry at high levels, and have a very low rate of fluency in their ethnic language (less than 5% can speak Polish).

 17th century

 Virginia Colony

 The first Polish immigrants came to the Jamestown colony in 1608, twelve years before the Pilgrims arrived in Massachusetts.
 These early settlers were brought as skilled artisans by the English soldier–adventurer Captain John Smith, and included a glass blower, a pitch and tar maker, a soap maker and a timberman.
 Historian John Radzilowski stated that these Poles were experts in pitch and tar making at the time and recruited to develop a key naval stores industry.
 He estimated that "two dozen Poles" at most were in the colony by 1620.
-In 1947, a purported historical diary, Nonetheless, the Polish colonists led a strike in 1619 to protest their disenfranchisement in the New World; they had been excluded from voting rights by the first-ever legislative body.
+In 1947, a purported historical diary, Pamiętnik handlowca (A Memoir of a Merchant) was rumored to have surfaced in the United States which was to have been written by one of the original Polish settlers.
+Nonetheless, the Polish colonists led a strike in 1619 to protest their disenfranchisement in the New World; they had been excluded from voting rights by the first-ever legislative body.
 Their strike was the first labor protest in the New World.

 The date of their arrival, October 1, 1608, is a commemorative holiday for Polish-Americans.
 Polish American Heritage Month is based on this month, and October 1 is commemorated annually in Polonia organizations.
 2008 was considered the 400-year anniversary of Polish settlement in the United States, and 2019 is looked upon as the 400th celebration of the Jamestown strike, considered a fight for civil liberties, more specifically, their voting rights, and equal recognition regardless of ethnicity.